maheeramemon/CMS/README.md

 This project was made by the following people:

-Maheera Memon
+-Maheera Memon
-Do Chi Tai Tat
+-Do Chi Tai Tat
-Siddhartha Reddy Mula
+-Siddhartha Reddy Mula
-Agnus Thomas
+-Agnus Thomas
-Mageto Nyakoni
+-Mageto Nyakoni

 Demolink: https://youtu.be/JVCldtOKL84